John & Emery McClung: Biography

 One of the most popular McClung Brothers' songs was "The West Virginia Hills," which was a parody of the West Virginia state anthem about West Virginia moonshine.
 The McClungs never recorded it but their friend Roy Harvey (also from West Virginia) recorded it as a duet with Earl Shirkey on Columbia Records in 1929.
-Harvey's version can be found on two CD's "Roy Harvey: Complete Recorded Works In Chronological Order Volume 3" (Document #8052) and "Roy Harvey: Early String Band Favorites" (Old Homestead #4017), both released in 1999.
+Harvey's version can be found on two CDs Roy Harvey: Complete Recorded Works In Chronological Order Volume 3 (Document 8052) and Roy Harvey: Early String Band Favorites (Old Homestead 4017), both released in 1999.